06 May 2021

 Practical code examples of why Typescript is the best choice for frontend

-In my previous article: “Why use TypeScript” I discussed why Typescript is the best way to write frontend in 2021 in a very understandable way, even to non-technical people.
+In my previous article: “Why use TypeScript” I discussed why Typescript code is the best for frontend in 2023 in a very understandable way, even to non-technical people.
 If you weren’t happy with the lack of code in my previous article, buckle up, because we’re up for a ride!
 Now it’s time to take a look at some practical examples.

 React + MUI + Typescript = <3